aradhana14nov/Grafana-Operator-Playground/tutorials/monitoring-using-prometheus-grafana.md

 prometheus-server-0                    3/3     Running   1          40s
 ```

-- Create the service to access prometheus server
+- Create below yaml definition of the Custom Resource to create the service NodePort to access prometheus server

 ```execute